syntasso/kratix-docs/docs/main/05-reference/05-resources/03-delete.md

 kubectl delete --filename resource-request.yaml
 ```

+If you have defined any `delete` pipelines in the Promise a pipeline will fire
-All workloads created by requesting a Resource are applied to the workers using GitOps.
+for each Resource.
+All workloads created by requesting a Resource are
-This mean that when Kratix deletes a Resource it is removing workload defintions from the GitOps Repository and delegating the responsibility to delete them on the Worker to the
+applied to the workers using GitOps.
+This mean that when Kratix deletes a
+Resource it is removing workload defintions from the GitOps Repository and
+delegating the responsibility to delete them on the Worker to the GitOps
-GitOps controller.
-This results in a small delay between the resources being
+controller.
+This results in a small delay between the resources being declared
-declared as deleted and them being actually deleted.
+as deleted and them being actually deleted.